-Novak Djokovic’s Grand Slam quest is alive and well, will meet Daniil Medvedev in U.S. Open final
+Novak Djokovic’s Grand Slam quest is alive and well, and he will meet Daniil Medvedev in U.S. Open final

-The three hour, 34-minute victory sends the top-ranked Serbian into Sunday’s final, where he’ll face Daniil Medvedev of Russia for the 21st major that would break his tie with Roger Federer and Rafael Nadal for the most in men’s tennis history.
+The victory sends the top-ranked Serbian into Sunday’s final, where he will face Daniil Medvedev of Russia for the 21st major that would break his tie with Roger Federer and Rafael Nadal for the most in men’s tennis history.
 Moreover, he would become the first man since Rod Laver in 1969 to win the Grand Slam, sweeping all four majors in the same year.

 Djokovic thanked the crowd for what he called the best atmosphere of the tournament.